 Pikas, E., 2019, Causality and Interpretation: Integrating the Technical and Social Aspects of Design.
 Helsinki: Aalto University, 281 pages.

 Poggenpohl, S. & Sato, K., 2009, Design Integrations: Research and Collaboration, Chicago: Intellect, the University of Chicago Press cop., 314 pages.

 Star, S. & Griesemer, J., 1989, Institutional ecology, ‘translations’ and boundary objects: amateurs and professionals in Berkeley’s Museum of Vertebrate Zoology, 1907-39: Social Studies of Science, Vol. 19, No. 3, pp. 387–420.

 Zuzul, T. W., 2019, “Matter Battles”: Cognitive Representations, Boundary Objects, and the Failure of Collaboration in Two Smart Cities.
 Academy of Management Journal 2019, Vol. 62, No. 3, pp. 739–764.

-The full thesis may be downloaded from Theseus.fi from January 2020.
+The full thesis may be downloaded from Theseus.fi (External link)from January 2020.

 Are you looking for tools to manage the rapidly changing media industry?
 Or do you find yourself in the media industry struggling to see the bigger picture?
 Learn more about our MA in Media Management here: https://www.arcada.fi/en/master/media-management (External link)